yadavknm/portaldocs/portal-sdk/generated/design-patterns-controls-SingleValueGauge.md

 <a name="when-to-use"></a>
 ### When to use
+Use the SingleValueGauge to show a current value in relation to a total.
+For example, the user may want to understand how much money they have spent in relation to their typical monthly spend (total).

 The SDK offers a set data visualization controls.
 Choose the one that is most suitable to your need.
 * AreaChart